jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Answer these questions with a few short sentences:

 * What is Bryan Cantrill's initial main point in the first article?
-  * Your answer here
 * Do you agree with him, why or why not?
-  * Your answer here
 * What is Jay Kreps response/contention in the second article?
-  * Your answer here
 * Do you agree with him, why or why not?
-  * Your answer here
 * What is the main point of Bryan Cantrill's rejoinder in the third article?
-  * Your answer here
 * Do you agree with him, why or why not?
-  * Your answer here
 * What is Adam Jacob's opinion on running a company with an opensource product?
-  * Your answer here
 * What is the solution in your opinion?
-  * Your answer here

 #### Footnotes